Is an MBA Good for the Future?

 • Relevance of the curriculum: Does the curriculum follow the latest trends and developments in the industry, and does it prepare students for the specialist roles that are coming up?

-• Specialization fit: Does the program offer a focused track that will lead to high-growth jobs, or is it just a broad credential?
+• Specialization fit: Does the program provide a specialty that will result in high-growth jobs, or is it a generalized credential?

-• Transparent placement data: Is the college able to provide independent audited reports with figures like median salaries, quality in roles, and cohort-wide outcomes in addition to self-reported statistics?
+• Transparent placement data: Does the college have independent, audited reports with figures such as median salaries, job quality, and cohort-wide outcomes, in addition to self-reported statistics?

-Although artificial intelligence is commoditizing execution in the modern world, an MBA from a reputable industry-first institute is still an excellent investment.
-The Altera Institute is a good example of this type of institution, as it is specialized, practitioner-led, and audited for accountability.
-A degree isn't a destination in itself, but rather a tool that builds capabilities and produces consistent results.
+Even though in the modern world, artificial intelligence is commoditizing performance, the MBA at a well-established industry-first institute remains a great investment.
+A good example of this type of institution would be the Altera Institute, since it is a specialized institution, practitioner-led and audited in terms of accountability.
+A degree is not a destination in itself, but rather a tool that develops capabilities and delivers consistent results.

 Read more